n132/Libc-GOT-Hijacking/README.md

 ## glibc <= 2.35

-I learned the orginal method from [Sammy Hajhamid][2] also the methods for glibc <=2.35 are inspired by his work.
+I learned the original method from [Sammy Hajhamid][2] also the methods for glibc <=2.35 are inspired by his work.

-Based on his work, We desgined a method to execute arbitrary code by once arbitrary write on Glibc's GOT table.
+Based on his work, We designed a method to execute arbitrary code by once arbitrary write on Glibc's GOT table.
 The method uses `PLT_0` to push `libc_exe_address` to the stack and then use `POP RSP, RET` to execute our `ROPchain`.

 You can find details, templates, demos, and everything you want in: [Details][1] and [Templates][4]